What will it be like for you to be in the Leaders-In-Training Program at Camp Alleghany for Girls?

 Being an LIT is, above all, a year of transition.
 It’s like being on a bridge.
-A bridge between childhood and getting ready to step into the adult world.
+A bridge between being a camper and counselor.
+Between being dependent on your parents and learning the independence you’ll need as you step into the world of jobs and college and internships.
 You don’t want to go zooming over that bridge and leave your childhood in the dust.
 And you don’t want to linger on that bridge so long that you miss out on some crucial skills and know-how about what’s up ahead.

 Like Goldilocks, you want to get it “just right!”

-And that’s what we’re going to do in the LIT Program.
+And that’s what we do in the LIT Program.
 So let’s jump in and see what’s up!